dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *In the above example, we take the first interpretation.*

-This rules applies in all contexts where a guard can appear: switch statements, switch elements, switch expressions, and if-case statements. *We could restrict this rule to guards only in switch expressions where the ambiguity arises, but that leads to a syntactic restriction that is context-sensitive and harder to learn.
+This rules applies in all contexts where a guard can appear: switch statements, switch expressions, if-case statements, and if-case elements. *We could restrict this rule to guards only in switch expressions where the ambiguity arises, but that leads to a syntactic restriction that is context-sensitive and harder to learn.
 Since the rule is unusual enough as it is, we apply it as consistently as